set-de/jwt-middleware/README.md

 ## Preface

-This is the work of Agilezebra an copied from https://github.com/agilezebra/jwt-middleware mainly for security reasons to be independent of other resources.
+This is the work of Agilezebra and copied from https://github.com/agilezebra/jwt-middleware mainly for security reasons to be independent of other resources.

 ## What's it?